 Applicants will, at this time in the process, review their respective project areas.
-If a project area has been adjusted by PBDA to include additional BSLs, the applicant may contest the inclusion of said locations within their project area based on the criteria that:
+If a project area has been adjusted by PBDA to include additional BSLs, the applicant may contest the inclusion of additional BSLs within their project area based on the criteria that:

-- The provision of service would result in overbuild. - The provision of service would be fiscally infeasible. - That the location in question is not true a BSL.
+- The provision of service would result in overbuild. - The provision of service would be fiscally infeasible. - That the location in question is not a true BSL.